FOR PARENTS

 The starting place, once phonological awareness is developed, is the alphabet.
 Children need to know all the letter sounds, names, and word associations.
 As the brain is wired for story, it is helpful to tell children little stories (mnemonics) about each letter to teach the sound, word association, and letter name.

-Yolanda has written a free alphabet mnemonic scheme with short letter stories and word associations that you can download for use with your child.
+Yolanda has created an alphabet mnemonic scheme with short letter stories and word associations that is free and fun for for parents and whānau to use.

 A smart tray with the Phonemic Awareness card set offers a hands on way for children to practise their phonic skills.